titoBouzout/solid-media-linkify/readme.md

 ## Caveats

 - Look at the source code, there's a big RegExp and a big JSON for the emojis functionality.
 - As this code is used mostly in chats, the matching is weak on purpose to give the best experience.
-Consider this link `https://media.tenor.com/videos/024630f433c58cba878a57a98b69337f/mp4` They don't use pronunciation before the extension...
+Consider this link `https://media.tenor.com/videos/024630f433c58cba878a57a98b69337f/mp4` They don't use punctuation before the extension...

 ## TODO

 As is, does the job on my sites.
 Possibly new functionalities.

 - custom formatters for special cases
--
+- inspiration could be taken from https://linkify.js.org/

+## Alternatives

+?

 ## Author